 There are several restaurants and boutique shops on offer.
 Coconut trees beautifully surround the grounds.
 Everywhere you look, there are swings.
 On the coconut trees are giant tear-shaped swings that are fun for all ages!
 There are 4 pools; one is adults-only, two are specifically for children.

 Our entire stay at The Shangri-La’s Hambantota Resort and Spa was brilliant.
 The staff went the extra mile to ensure you were having a great time.

 Hilton Colombo – One of the best Luxury Hotels in Colombo Sri Lanka

-The rooms are spacious with a seating area, a desk to get work done and huge windows; some even offer spectacular views of the Indian Ocean.
+The rooms are spacious with a seating area, a desk to get work done, and huge windows; some even offer spectacular views of the Indian Ocean.

 Cinnamon Wild Yala National Park

-It is not rare to be woken up at sunrise by the monkeys playing nearby your room, finding deer that come to the poolside for water during the daytime or witnessing how elephants have dinner meters away from your cabin at dusk.
+It is not rare to be woken up at sunrise by the monkeys playing nearby your room, finding deer that come to the poolside for water during the daytime, or witnessing how elephants have dinner meters away from your cabin at dusk.

-And that is one of the reasons you will be always escorted at night to your room so there is nothing to fear!
+And that is one of the reasons you will always be escorted at night to your room, so there is nothing to fear!